 In this mode, the boiler will fire to the DHW setpoint.
-The settings for space heating will be used except for the addition of controlling the DHW pump/valve by the Master boiler.
+The settings for space heating will be used except for the addition of controlling the DHW pump/valve.

-- Wire the dry contact from the thermostat on the tank to the input on J12A terminal 7 & 8 (OR OVR).
-At this time, wire any pump or valve from the DHW Pump relay (normally open) contact (J13 terminals 16, 17, & 18) of the Master to control flow of the heating water into the tank's coil. - Enter the DOMESTIC HOT WATER MENU.
-Go to BOILER MODE and enter OFF/AUTO. - 3.
-DHW SETPOINT The setpoint should reflect the temperature desired in the heating loop when a tank is calling for DHW heat. - 4.
-LOWER BAND This is not used. - 5.
-UPPER BAND This is not used.
+Wire the dry contact from the thermostat on the tank to the input on J12A terminal 7 & (OR OVR).
+Also, at this time wire any pump or valve from the DHW Pump relay (normally open) contact (J13 terminals 9, 10) to control flow of the heating water into the tank's coil.

-- 6. PUMP PRIORITY Setting this value to YES will turn OFF the system pump when the DHW setpoint override mode is active.
+- 14. Enter the DOMESTIC HOT WATER MENU.
+Go to BOILER MODE and enter OFF. - 15.
+DHW SETPOINT The setpoint should reflect the temperature desired in the heating loop when a tank is calling for DHW heat. - 16.
+LOWER BAND This is not used. - 17.
+UPPER BAND This is not used. - 18.
+PUMP PRIORITY Setting this value to YES will turn OFF the system pump when the DHW setpoint override mode is active.
 Setting this value to NO leaves the system pump on.
-This active period includes the post purge of the DHW pump/valve. - 7.
+This active period includes the post purge of the DHW pump/valve. - 19.
 Select the menu item POST PURGE.
 This is the time that the DHW pump relay remains energized after the DHW thermostat has been satisfied.
-Once the tank has opened its thermostat, the system/local setpoint will be reloaded and the post purge time will begin. - 8.
-Select the menu item: LOCAL PUMP OFF: When a DHW heating cycle begins, what to do with the local pump/valve is determined: - NO The local pump/valve will remain running during DHW heating. - YES - The local pump will shut off with a delay determined by LOCAL DELAY: seconds.
+Once the tank has opened it's thermostat, the system/local setpoint will be reloaded and the post purge time will begin. - 20.
+Select the menu item: LOCAL PUMP OFF: When a DHW heating cycle begins, what to do with the local pump/valve is determined: - NO The local pump/valve will remain running during DHW heating. - YES The local pump will shut off with a delay determined by LOCAL DELAY: seconds.
 This allows the DHW pump/valve to prove before shutting off the local pump.